WebAssembly/design/FutureFeatures.md

   would enable Web apps to perform their own (["layer 1"](BinaryEncoding.md)) custom compression (on top of the spec-defined binary format, under generic HTTP `Content-Encoding` compression).

+## Multiple Return

+The stack based nature of WebAssembly lends itself to the possibility of supporting multiple return values from blocks / functions.

 ## Multiple Tables and Memories